Many of our new or prospective customers frequently ask:

 Or their vision of the future based on looking into the rearview mirror of automotive reliability data?

-Will they refund your magazine subscription price if their advice is bad?
+Will they refund your $20 magazine subscription price if their advice turns out to be really bad?

 No, definitely NO !